Chocolate and red wine were born to be paired together.

 Ingredients (30 balls)

 - 8 oz dark chocolate, melted

 Prepare chocolate cake according to the Red Wine Chocolate Cake recipe here.
 Bake ~20 mins and allow to cool completely.

 Meanwhile, prepare red wine icing according to instructions for this red wine frosting from Sprinkle Bakes.

 Crumble the cooled cake into a large bowl.
 Add 1/2 cup of frosting and stir to combine (feel free to use your hands).

-I tried to make the cake one more with the same result (maybe the wine is too drying?).
+I tried to make the cake one more time with the same result.
 No sadness – when life hand you dried cake, roll with the punches ball-style.

 What was your last kitchen fail?

 Do you like to pair red wine and chocolate?